AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planner.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Resource Planner overview
-description: (Alina: this used to be the beginning of Planning in the Resource Planner - consider restructuring it further?
-Merging some of this information with information about Understanding Navigation in the RP?!)
+description: "(Alina: this used to be the beginning of Planning in the Resource Planner - consider restructuring it further?
+Merging some of this information with information about Understanding Navigation in the RP?!)"
 ---

 # Resource Planner overview